MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_gen_object.rst

 	MADX.MQ_K1 = 0.02
 	print(mq.k1)                     -- display: 0.02

 Note that MAD-X workspace is case insensitive and everything is "global" (no scope, namespaces), hence the ``quadrupole`` element has to be directly available inside the MADX environment.
 Moreover, the MADX object adds the method ``load`` to extend ``load_env`` and ease the conversion of MAD-X lattices.
-For more details see chapter :doc:`MADX <madx>`
+For more details see chapter :doc:`MADX <mad_gen_madx>`

 .. rubric:: Footnotes